alexgaarciia/AIMathAnalysis/README.md

 | State 5 | NA      | NA      | 1e-03   | 0.001   | NA      |

 ### Step 3: Choosing the best path.
+In this last part of the experiment, we will try to get the best path from one router to another.
+To do this, there is a key aspect that must be provided, which is the metric by which we are going to know if a path is preferrable to another.
+This metric will take into account things along the lines of:

+- Propagation delay: We will penalize 5us for each kilometer in the fiber.
+- Transmission queue delay: We will penalize 1us for each 1/(1-load).
+- BeR penalty: If BeR >= 10^-4 and Ber <= 1, we will assign a penalty of 1000us; If BeR > 10^-5 and BeR < 10^-4, the penalty will be of 50us; Otherwise, there is no penalty (0us).

+Once this was specified, we simply asked ChatGPT to get the best path from router 1 to router 5 (for example).

+### Extra step: Getting a R equivalent of the code.